mightybyte/monad-challenges/pages/set4-3.md

 # Formalizing the Pattern

 Now that we have identified a pattern that we want to abstract, we need to formalize it somehow.
-When we did an abstraction like this before we took a repeated type signature expression and created a shorthand name for it with a type alias and a type variable.
+When we did an abstraction like this before, we took a repeated type signature expression and created a shorthand name for it with a type alias and a type variable.
 The modification only affected type signatures and had nothing to do with the implementations.
 Now we are trying